PriyaB272/Kbeznak-parmatonic/index.md

 The story of Kbeznak Parmatonic:

 The term/phrase Kbeznak Parmatonic is going to be mentioned by hundreds of webpages in the next one week.
 (Yes.
 I can foresee the future.
 Skills!).
-Kbeznak parmatonic is a term that was coined on February 16, 2018 by Dr. James Caverlee, professor in Computer Science and Engineering department of Texas A&M University.
-He is a visiting scientist in Google as well.
+Kbeznak parmatonic is a term that was coined on February 16, 2018 by [Dr. James Caverlee](http://faculty.cse.tamu.edu/caverlee/), professor in [Computer Science and Engineering department]http://engineering.tamu.edu/cse.html of [Texas A&M University]https://www.tamu.edu/.
+He is a visiting scientist in [Google]https://www.google.com/ as well.
 (Cool, isn't it?)